atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 While you are free to configure your Kubernetes volume management in any way you wish, within the constraints imposed by the products, the recommended setup is to use Kubernetes [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/){.external} and `PersistentVolumeClaims`.

 The `local-home` volume requires a `PersistentVolume` with [ReadWriteOnce (RWO)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes){.external} capability, and `shared-home` requires a `PersistentVolume` with [ReadWriteMany (RWX)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes){.external} capability.
-Typically, this will be an NFS volume provided as part of your infrastructure, but some public-cloud Kubernetes engines provide their own `RWX` volumes (e.g. [AWS EFS](https://aws.amazon.com/efs/){.external} and [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction){.external}).
+Typically, this will be an NFS volume provided as part of your infrastructure, but some public-cloud Kubernetes engines provide their own `RWX` volumes (e.g. [AWS EFS](https://aws.amazon.com/efs/){.external}, [Google Filestore](https://cloud.google.com/filestore){.external}, [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction){.external}).
 While this entails a higher upfront setup effort, it gives the best flexibility.

 ### Volumes configuration
 By default, the charts will configure the `local-home` and `shared-home` values as follows: